appellj/nuntius-bot/README.md

    * Get the user first name.
    */
   public function questionFirstName() {
     return 'Oh hey!
-It look that we are not introduced yet. what is your first name?';
+It looks that we are not introduced yet. what is your first name?';
   }

   /**